 References and Resources

-MacNeil-Allcock A, et al., “Aggression, behaviour, and animal care among pit bulls and other dogs adopted from an animal shelter,” Universities Federation for Animal Welfare, 2011
+- MacNeil-Allcock A, et al., “Aggression, behavior, and animal care among pit bulls and other dogs adopted from an animal shelter,” Universities Federation for Animal Welfare, 2011

 - Mills, KE, et al., “A review of medically unnecessary surgeries in dogs and cats,” JAVMA, 2016

 - Caglar Sinmez, C., et al., “Tail docking and ear cropping in dogs: a short review of laws and welfare aspects in the Europe and Turkey,” Italian Journal of Animal Science, 2017